-The latest Mental Health Foundation research from February 2021 discovered that there are common ways people are coping with the stress of the pandemic.
+Mental Health Foundation research from February 2021 discovered that there were common ways for people to cope with the stress of the pandemic.
 These can apply equally to managing ‘everyday’ stress:

 - going for a walk outside (the top method of coping since April 2020)